 Our van conversion in New Zealand, is very different, our own self-build on a plain white LDV.
 Yet the interior, has a lake blue theme with earthy tones, which we wanted, to reflect the outdoor lifestyle that is all around.
 It’s a basic but practical and functional conversion and so cosy.
 In many ways, we prefer it to our La Strada Sprinter!

 So, here I am talking about panel vans, as if they were a delicious plate of food!
 Well, there you go, that just about sums it up.
 It’s the whole concept, you can be whoever you want to be, express yourself so differently and have that unique element, through personnel self-build designs.
-Which has brought the panel van conversion to a whole new group of admirers.
+This has brought the panel van conversion to a whole new group of admirers.

-But, there’s one thing for sure, it’s only with a panel van that you can wake up in the morning and swing open those back doors, to some of the best parking spot views across the globe!
+One thing is for sure, it’s only with a panel van that you can wake up in the morning and swing open those back doors, to some of the best parking spot views across the globe!
 Yes, it’s the epitome of vanlife travel, the famed shots of instagram, the creation of millions of vanlife followers, the result of millions of vanlife instagramers.
 One of the reasons for the biggest surge in panel van wannabe ownership ever!
 Moreover, the one reason why we just love panel van vanlife so much!!

 We hope you join us soon on the vanlife panel van circuit of travel wherever you may!